Security of AI Agents: Defenses

-that transforms the LLM from an initial state to the next state.
-Then \lstinline{runState} function is a parametric form of \autoref{eq:state_llm}.
-Since monads are composable \cite{jones1993composing}, the state monad is particularly ideal for representing AI agent behaviors such as reasoning (COT or Self-Critique), planning (ReAct or TOT), and learning (writing to memory).
-We show a few examples in \autoref{fig:state} to demonstrate this idea as an analogy to \citeauthor{launchbury1995state}'s work, and we believe future research can build on this framework to derive a full formal definition of the states of AI agents.
-The state monad is defined in a formal type system with type inference that is both sound and complete \cite{schlesinger2012verification}, which may facilitate the verification of AI agent systems \cite{swamy2013verifying}.
+Another approach in this direction is to formally model the state of the LLM and AI agents as \emph{monad}.
+The state transformer monad~\cite{launchbury1995state} is the standard solution to enable stateful computations, side effects, and system IO in pure, stateless, effect-free, functional languages like Haskell, Isabelle, Coq, etc. Recall from \autoref{eq:lm_production_sequence}: if we view $Q$ and $A$ as types, we can also write it as a function mapping $StateLLM : Q \to (A, Q)$, which transforms the LLM from an initial state to the next state.
+Then the formal definition of the state transformer~\cite{launchbury1995state} is a parametric form of this function as shown in \autoref{lst:state_monad}.
+Since monads are composable~\cite{jones1993composing}, the state monad is particularly ideal for representing AI agent behaviors such as reasoning and planning.
+We show a few examples in \autoref{fig:state} to demonstrate this idea as an analogy to~\cite{launchbury1995state}.
+We believe future research can build on this framework to derive a formal definition of the state of AI agents.
+The state monad is defined in a formal type system with type inference that is both sound and complete~\cite{schlesinger2012verification}, which may facilitate the verification of AI agent systems~\cite{swamy2013verifying}.
 Based on this theory, one may also develop session types~\cite{gay1999types} for AI agents.
-The state monad has been utilized in building secure web applications \cite{giffin2017hails} and microkernels \cite{cock2008secure}, and thus is a promising defense for the security of AI agents.
+The state monad has been utilized in building secure web applications~\cite{giffin2017hails} and microkernels~\cite{cock2008secure}, and thus is a promising defense for the security of AI agents.